Staffing

 For years, House office staffing followed a predictable structure.

-Most offices operated with roughly 16 to 17 staff.
 That range defined the operational baseline for how Congress functioned on a day-to-day basis.

 But that pattern did not hold.